robin-rpr/calos/INSTALL.rst

 Supported architectures
 -----------------------

-Charliecloud should work on any architecture supported by the Linux kernel, and we have run Charliecloud containers on x86-64, ARM, and Power.
+Clearly should work on any architecture supported by the Linux kernel, and we have run Clearly containers on x86-64, ARM, and Power.
 However, it is currently tested only on x86_64 and ARM.

 Most builders are also fairly portable; e.g., see `Docker’s supported